Cascina degli Ulivi

 Cortese

 100% Cortese.
-From various parcels of biodynamically farmed estate vines in Gavi on white limestone-clay soils.
+From various parcels of biodynamically farmed estate vines in Gavi on clay soils rich in limestone.
 The bunches are harvested...

 Italy